For FedEx Ground contractors

 17

-live settlement checks run every week
+live settlement checks (of 26 built) run every week

 13 weeks